Why upgrade from Puppet 3?

 Managing your agent software is a lot easier with the new Puppet all-in-one packaging.
 There’s now a single, unified package for open source Puppet and Puppet Enterprise.
 And not only are the underlying components bundled and tested together, the component stack is consistent across all the operating systems Puppet runs on: Linux, network devices, commercial Unixes like Solaris and AIX, Windows, and Mac OS X. There are some great updates tucked inside the bundle, too: a super-fast Facter rewritten in C++, an updated Ruby, and the latest Augeas.
 There’s a great module on the Forge (

 puppetlabs/puppet_agent) to help you update while preserving your certificates and custom settings.

-Updating your codebase to Puppet 4 also lets you take advantage of the latest advances in Puppet Enterprise.
-As of 2015, Puppet Enterprise moved to an approximately quarterly release cadence with version numbers that indicate the year, quarter, and patch level, as in Puppet Enterprise 2016.1.2.
+Updating your codebase to Puppet 4 and above also lets you take advantage of the latest advances in Puppet Enterprise.
+In 2015, Puppet Enterprise moved to an approximately quarterly release cadence with version numbers that indicate the year, quarter, and patch level, as in Puppet Enterprise 2016.1.2.
 Since the first of these (Puppet Enterprise 2015.2), each release has supplemented the open source platform with exciting features such as orchestration, visualization and reporting, and role-based access control.

 Orchestration capabilities in Puppet Enterprise make it easier to deploy changes rapidly with confidence, and to run ordered deployments across your infrastructure and applications.
 You can orchestrate change on demand and run phased deployments, with full and direct control, real-time visibility and feedback, and built-in intelligence to account for dependencies across your infrastructure.